 Healthy weight in adults

-6 out of 10 adults nationally and in Wiltshire are reported to be overweight.
-This page is for adults living in Wiltshire to have clear and consistent messages about healthy weight and to know what support is available to help working towards a healthy weight.
+6 out of 10 adults nationally, and in Wiltshire, are reported to be overweight.
+This page is for adults living in Wiltshire.
+It provides information about, and the support available to work towards, a healthy weight.

 Body Mass Index (BMI) is widely recognised as a suitable measure for underweight, healthy weight, overweight and obese.
-Use the NHS BMI calculator to work out your own BMI to then see below what support is available for you.
+Use the NHS BMI calculator (opens new window) to work out your own BMI, then see below what support is available for you.

-Being a healthy weight is important to reduce your risks of weight related diseases, such as high blood pressure, stroke, cancers, heart disease as well as mobility problems.
+Being a healthy weight is important to reduce your risks of weight-related diseases such as high blood pressure, stroke, cancers, heart disease, and mobility problems.

-Being above a healthy weight increases the risks of many diseases, such as heart disease, stroke, type 2 diabetes, some forms of cancer.
-A healthy lifestyle which includes regular physical activity and a healthy balanced diet will help reduce these risk factors.
+Being overweight increases the risks of many diseases such as heart disease, stroke, type 2 diabetes, and some forms of cancer.
+A healthy lifestyle that includes regular physical activity, and a healthy balanced diet, will help reduce these risk factors.

-To find out whether you are at risk of Type 2 diabetes you can take the Diabetes UK online 'Know your risk' assessment.
+To find out whether you are at risk of Type 2 diabetes you can take the Diabetes UK online 'Know your risk (opens new window)' assessment.

 Top Tips for healthy weight in adults

-Eat a healthy balanced diet, following guidance on the Eat Well Guide will support most adults wanting to lose weight and to maintain a healthy weight.
+Eat a healthy balanced diet.
+Following guidance on the Eat Well Guide (opens new window) will support most adults wanting to lose weight, and to maintain a healthy weight.
 Look at some healthy swaps to improve current eating habits.

-Start your day off well with these breakfast ideas.
+Start your day off well with these breakfast ideas (opens new window).
 It will help manage cravings throughout the day, and will help with weight loss, rather than skipping breakfast.

 To avoid the temptation of sugary drinks; take a bottle of water with you instead.
 Staying hydrated will prevent you from filling up on empty calories from sugary drinks.

-Enjoy healthy snacks as part of healthy diet and keeps you going until meal time.
+Enjoy healthy snacks (opens new window) as part of healthy diet and keeps you going until meal time.
 Aim for 3 meals and no more than 2-3 healthy snacks a day.
 Skipping meals won't help in losing weight, but will increase your cravings as your blood sugar levels drop.

 Consider how much time you spend sat down in a typical day.
 Do you have a desk based job where you are sat down most of the day?
-Follow these tips to be more active during your working day.
+Follow these tips to be more active during your working day (opens new window).

 Think twice about getting in the car.
-Instead, consider Active Travel by walking or cycling to work.
+Instead, consider Active Travel (opens new window) by walking or cycling to work.

 A good night's sleep is key to a healthy weight.
-For top tips on improving your sleep visit the Sleep Council.
+For top tips on improving your sleep visit the Sleep Council (opens new window).

 Aim for 30 minutes of physical activity 5 times a week.
 This could involve walking, cycling, a gym session or swimming, For more ideas of what you could do to be more active, see returning to sport.